Department of American Studies

 Welcome to my web page.
-I've spent my entire professional career in Cal State Fullerton 's American Studies Department, beginning when I was fresh—very fresh--from graduate school in 1972.
-I've taught two of our general education classes, Introduction to American Studies and American Character, throughout my years here, enjoying the diverse backgrounds and aspirations typically found among students in GE courses.
-I enjoy teaching tremendously at every level, however--in large classes and small ones, from an introductory course to a graduate seminar.
+I spent my entire professional career in Cal State Fullerton 's American Studies Department, beginning when I was fresh—very fresh--from graduate school in 1972.
+I taught two of our general education classes, Introduction to American Studies and American Character, throughout my years here, enjoying the diverse backgrounds and aspirations typically found among students in GE courses.
+I enjoyed teaching tremendously at every level, however--in large classes and small ones, from an introductory course to a graduate seminar.

-Several characteristics of my teaching have changed over the years, but one thing's remained the same: from my first semester in the department to the present, I've told my students that I want them to have many more questions at the end of a course than they had at the beginning.
-I continue to be guided by a belief, nicely expressed by the great Mexican writer Carlos Fuentes, that “criticism is a form of optimism.
+Several characteristics of my teaching changed over the years, but one thing remained the same: from my first semester in the department until my retirement, I told my students that I wanted them to have many more questions at the end of a course than they had at the beginning.
+I continued to be guided by a belief, nicely expressed by the great Mexican writer Carlos Fuentes, that “criticism is a form of optimism.
 Only silence is pessimistic.”

 I began my career specializing in the topic of ethnic diversity in our society, in particular the culture of Americans with an Irish Catholic heritage.
-I long ago left behind that specific interest, turning my research to issues of gender and sexuality, especially meanings of masculinity in America 's past and present.
-Despite that shift in focus, there's been continuity in my concerns: I remain interested in cultural diversity and cultural conflict, in the various ways that Americans have negotiated their differences and occasionally have found common ground.
-Lately, in both my courses and my research, I've added to this longtime concern for diversity an interest in the history of the emotions, the history of the body, and visual culture, especially vernacular (or everyday) photography.
+I long ago set aside that specific research interest, turning my research to issues of gender and sexuality, especially meanings of masculinity in America 's past and present.
+Despite that shift in focus, there was continuity in my concerns: I remained interested in cultural diversity and cultural conflict, in the various ways that Americans have negotiated their differences and occasionally have found common ground.
+Lately, in both my courses and my research, I added to this longtime concern for diversity an interest in the history of the emotions, the history of the body, and visual culture, especially vernacular (or everyday) photography.

 The American Studies Department was a very different, certainly a much smaller, operation when I arrived in 1972.
-Over those years I’ve had great experiences as the first adviser to our student association, the department chair, and the graduate program adviser.
-As the senior member of the department, my greatest single source of pride is the fact that I’ve had a hand in hiring every one of my outstanding full-time colleagues.
+Over those years I had great experiences as the first adviser to our student association, the department chair, and the graduate program adviser.
+As the senior member of the department, my greatest single source of pride was the fact that I had a hand in hiring nearly all of my outstanding full-time colleagues.

-Full of unknown territory--with surprises, discoveries, and new ideas likely to be just beyond the horizon—teaching, research, and writing provide abundant opportunity for refreshment, reflection, and renewal.
-That's itself a refreshing thought at the midpoint of my fifth decade at CSUF.
+Full of unknown territory--with surprises, discoveries, and new ideas likely to be just beyond the horizon—teaching, research, and writing have given me abundant opportunity for refreshment, reflection, and renewal.
+That itself was a refreshing thought as I neared the end of five decades at CSUF.